What Problems Does a Life Coach Help Solve?

 - Professional Development credits - minimum 40 hours training plus 10 hours of mentor coaching every 3 years, as required to maintain ICF credential.

-- Hundreds of hours of coaching practice.
-Working towards the PCC credential with ICF.
+- Over 700 hours of coaching as a credentialed ICF coach.
 Member in good standing with ICF.